 Ultrasounds

-Nervous about your first ultrasound?
-An ultrasound is a simple, gentle examination.
-This pain free examination will be performed by a specially trained medical professional after a positive pregnancy test.
-The purpose of the ultrasound is to confirm the viability of the pregnancy and determine the gestational age of your baby, i.e. How far along you are.
+An ultrasound is a straightforward and gentle check-up, completely pain-free, performed by a trained medical professional after a positive pregnancy test.
+This exam confirms that the pregnancy is progressing normally and helps determine the gestational age of your fetus, essentially telling you how far along you are.

 Why Would You Need an Ultrasound?